 For a distributed TOE, all examination of Operational Guidance information should be extended to include confirmation that it defines sufficient information to configure individual components such that the overall TOE is correctly established.

-Evaluation activities for SFRs must be carried out for all distributed TOE components that implement the SFR (as defined in the mapping of SFRs to components – cf. section 5.1.2).
+Evaluation activities for SFRs must be carried out for all distributed TOE components that implement the SFR (as defined in the mapping of SFRs to components, cf. section 5.1.2).
 This applies to optional and selection-based SFRs in section 3 and 4 as well as to the core SFRs in this section.

 Security Audit (FAU)